 This multi-ethnic mix was the result of immigration policies during the British colonial era in Singapore.
 As an important entrepôt of the British empire, it attracted various immigrants, especially from other important Asian markets such as China and India.
 In recent times, Singapore had successfully managed to turn itself into an important financial and business hub not just in Asia but also globally.
-Thus, Singapore continues to be an attractive place for immigrants and expats - as of 2018, Singapore’s international non-resident population made up a third of its total population.
+Thus, Singapore continues to be an attractive place for immigrants and expats.
+As of 2021, Singapore’s international non-resident population made up around a third of its total population.
 When taken into consideration the permanent residents, students, and other work permit holders, this share increased to around 40 percent.

 Singapore’s decreasing birth rate corresponded with a decrease in the general marriage rate.
 Women especially are delaying marriage and having children in favor of pursuing a career or for personal development.
-However, despite its liberal economic landscape, Singapore society is still rather conservative, and non-traditional iterations of a family unit are still uncommon and not as widely accepted there.
-The so-called traditional family unit, consisting of a heterosexual couple and their children, still forms the basis of Singapore society, from whether one qualifies for public housing to social support.
+However, despite its liberal economic landscape, Singapore society is still rather conservative, and non-traditional iterations of a family unit are still uncommon and not widely accepted there.
+The so-called traditional family unit, consisting of a heterosexual couple and their children, still forms the basis of Singapore society and determines whether one qualifies for public housing and other forms of social support.